 Think about the last time you experienced stress.
 Did it seem that your blood pressure went up in less than a second after a situation happens?
 While it often seems that we have no choice in our response, we do.
 To stop stress (or at least slow it down so we can come up with a better solution than screaming), you can intercept the stress cycle at any number of the steps along the way.

-In our first stress management video, we talked about noticing your response to stressful situations.
+In previous posts, we talked about noticing your response to stressful situations.
 Once we recognize right when it happens, we can stop stress or slow down our reaction by taking a few deep breaths or walking away (thus, allowing time for a better response).
-The most recent video discussed the importance of checking your perception to make sure you have the situation correct.
-And, here’s the fourth video – how to change your emotional response.
+Then we can check our perception to make sure we have the situation correct.
+And, here’s the next video in the sequence – how to change your emotional response.
 Because when you change your emotional response, you also change your reaction.

 Stop Stress by Changing Your Emotions

 And, to do that – we first need to identify your emotional response.
 We often tend to say that we’re feeling “angry” or “mad” or worse, but I think it helps to look for the real emotion.
 For example, are you feeling disappointed?
 Discredited?
 Embarrassed?
 Impatient?
 Neglected?
 Overworked?
 Overlooked?
 Used?
 Just identifying the emotion helps you change your response.
 Try to journal about what you’re feeling…and come up with another way (other than anger) to resolve your situation.

 Oftentimes anger comes from feeling out of control.
 But, if we do something about it, we feel more in control.
 But that’s just one way to change our emotional response.

 A couple of years back I was presenting a stress management program to the city bus company in San Antonio.
 Most of the attendees were those that handled the phone calls about the service and schedule.
 And, think you can imagine, rarely do people call customer service with a compliment.
 Most are complaints.